 - At least six months in business

-- $100,000 or more in annual revenue
+- $10,000 or more in monthly revenue

 - A FICO credit score of 600 or higher

 With invoice factoring, BlueVine purchases your invoices from you, giving you roughly 85% to 90% of the invoice amount as an advance.
-Your customers will then pay you at an account in your name that’s held by BlueVine.
+Your customers will then pay you through an account in your name that’s held by BlueVine.
 In other words, it’s not a loan, and BlueVine technically holds ownership of the funds once you sell them the invoice.

 Once you’re paid, BlueVine will take back the advance and disburse the rest to you minus their fees, which are set at 1% per week with a three-week minimum.